-Let’s start with what high risk payment processing is.
+Let’s start with what high-risk payment processing is.

 High-risk merchant accounts are required to accept credit cards if your business is considered morally questionable, to be at high risk of fraud, has a high probability or history of chargebacks, or is financially questionable.
-By putting a business into a high risk merchant account the bank creates more strict underwriting guidelines, maintains a dedicated team of risk assessors to flag potentially fraudulent transactions, and increases fees to pay for these needs.
+By putting a business into a high-risk merchant account the bank creates more strict underwriting guidelines, maintains a dedicated team of risk assessors to flag potentially fraudulent transactions, and increases fees to pay for these needs.
 This is in an effort to mitigate the bank’s financial risk on any given account.

-The third factor will determine whether or not your merchant account is high risk is a combination of creditworthiness and business financials.
-In other words if your personal credit has a recent bankruptcy on it or if you are just getting started in business cannot show sufficient cash flow to support your business (or potential chargebacks) then you may be required to establish a high risk merchant account.
+The third factor that will determine whether or not your merchant account is a high risk involves both your creditworthiness and business financials.
+In other words, if your personal credit has a recent bankruptcy on it or if you’re just getting started in business and cannot show sufficient cash flow to support your business then you may be required to establish a high-risk merchant account.
 The bottom line is that anything which may increase a bank’s exposure to financial liability will call for more stringent underwriting and, unfortunately, higher fees.

-Bankcard Brokers has proudly been working with transparency and credibility while providing world class service to our domestic and international high risk clients for over a decade.
-Our experience and long standing banking partnerships with dozens of banks domestically and internationally allow us to offer the most dependable and affordable high risk payment processing services available.
+Bankcard Brokers has proudly been providing world-class service to our domestic and international high-risk clientele for over a decade.
+Our experience and long-standing banking partnerships with dozens of banks, domestically and internationally, allow us to offer the most dependable and affordable high-risk payment processing services available.

 Give one of our ETA-CPP associates a call today.
 Or, simply click the button below to get a quote right away!
 No matter what industry you work in, we have a solution to fit your needs.